Welcome to my 120th trip report!

-Greeted by the gracious and pretty Korean ladies and a male crew (first one for me) on this aircraft and I made my way to my seat, great news is I had the whole row for myself.
+Greeted by the gracious and pretty Korean ladies and a male crew (first one for me) on this aircraft and I made my way to my seat, the great news is I had the whole row for myself.

-Entering Korean Air's narrow-body and on board the Boeing 737-900 (Non-ER) for my first time!
+Entering Korean Air's narrow-body and onboard the Boeing 737-900 (Non-ER) for my first time!

 Passing by Business Class, I could have redeemed miles for this section, just 1000 miles more but I chose not to since its such a short flight.

-I always prefer the 2-2 J class cabin on a narrow-body than 3-3 (middle seat block out for J class) , this is more of a business class.
+I always prefer the 2-2 J class cabin on a narrow-body than 3-3 (middle seat block out for J class), this is more of a business class.
 AVOD of short flights is not needed.
-This aircraft flies not only only domestic routes, it also flies on regional routes to China and Japan, but the flight duration is less than 3 hours so no IFE system is installed on the 737-800 and 900 (Non-ERs).
+This aircraft flies not only domestic routes, but it also flies on regional routes to China and Japan, but the flight duration is less than 3 hours so no IFE system is installed on the 737-800 and 900 (Non-ERs).
 The Boeing 737-900ER flies on international routes and it is the only type to have IFE installed on every seat and the Boeing Sky Interior as they are newer.